electricmind/webcrawler/README.md

 webcrawler
 ==========

-Simple web crawler intended to gather some information to scrutinize.
-This tool was intended to get a corpus of text for some NLP-like research.
-It scans a web site downloading pages that are similar with initial one and provides a simple tool for hierarchical clustering that allow fine tune this sample.
+Simple web crawler is intended to gather a text corpus to scrutinize doing an NLP-like research.
+It scans a web site getting pages, that are similar with initial.
+Heirarchical clustering allows fine-tune this sample later.

 Targeted getting information from a site